ErfanMomeniii/deep-learning/README.md

 ## Acknowledgments

-These labs were developed as part of the **Artificial Intelligence and Big Data** course at Sejong University of Technology.
+These labs were developed as part of the **Artificial Intelligence and Big Data** course at Sejong University.
 Special thanks to the course instructor and students for their valuable feedback.